 This edition benefits from a variety of changes that have significantly strengthened the text.
 The authors pay increased attention to disability, intersectionality, immigration, religion, and place.
-We have also spotlighted crime and the criminal justice system as well as health and the environment.
+This edition also spotlights crime and the criminal justice system as well as health and the environment.
 The tenth edition includes a new chapter on policy alternatives and venues for social change.

-Preface; Acknowledgments; Chapter 1 An Introduction to the Study of Social Inequality; PART 1 Extent and Forms of Social Inequality; Chapter 2 Class, Income, and Wealth; Chapter 3 Poverty and Welfare Historical Roots of U.S. Poverty Perspective; Chapter 4 Status Inequality; Chapter 5 Power; PART 2 Causes of Inequality; Chapter 6 Classical Explanations of Inequality; Chapter 7 Contemporary Explanations of Inequality; PART 3 Winners and Losers; Chapter 8 Sex and Gender Inequality; Chapter 9 Sexual Orientation and Inequality; Chapter 10 Racial and Ethnic Inequality; Chapter 11 Immigration, Religion, and Place; PART 4 Consequences of Social Inequality; Chapter 12 Inequality, Health, and the Environment; Chapter 13 Inequality, Crime, and Criminal Justice; PART 5 Social Change; Chapter 14 Social Inequality and Social Movements; Chapter 15 Policy Alternatives; Glossary; References; Index
+Preface; Acknowledgments; Chapter 1 An Introduction to the Study of Social Inequality; PART 1 Extent and Forms of Social Inequality; Chapter 2 Class, Income, and Wealth; Chapter 3 Poverty and Welfare ; Chapter 4 Status Inequality; Chapter 5 Power; PART 2 Causes of Inequality; Chapter 6 Classical Explanations of Inequality; Chapter 7 Contemporary Explanations of Inequality; PART 3 Winners and Losers; Chapter 8 Sex and Gender Inequality; Chapter 9 Sexual Orientation and Inequality; Chapter 10 Racial and Ethnic Inequality; Chapter 11 Immigration, Place, and Religion; PART 4 Consequences of Social Inequality; Chapter 12 Inequality, Health, and the Environment; Chapter 13 Inequality, Crime, and Criminal Justice; PART 5 Social Change; Chapter 14 Social Inequality and Social Movements; Chapter 15 Policy Alternatives; Glossary of Basic Terms; References; Index